Spr19CS210/PA-Drill-Section-Writeups/PA3-Anagrams/README.md

 * Use meaningful variable names.
 Loop iterators can be simple (`i` for integers, `s` for strings, `n` for numbers, etc.).
 Otherwise you should avoid single letter variable names.
+Name Variables in camelCase.

 * The clearest code examples will be anonymously shown in class.